SusanLiiii/Brandeis-Schedule/index.md

 ### Functionalities for Organizer users
 <img width="1419" alt="Room Search" src="https://user-images.githubusercontent.com/64478834/145522171-986e6686-85b4-4138-9c38-8eb6f84d0640.png">

-- We replaced the onerous procedure for scheduling a new event involving extensive human coordination across multiple departments to reserve rooms, find available time slots, and invite participants to a simple click.
+- We replace the onerous procedure for scheduling a new event involving extensive human coordination across multiple departments to reserve rooms, find available time slots, and invite participants to a simple click.
-- We keep track of all room at Brandeis on any events that's happening inside through designing and implementing an algorithm that checks the available time for a room on a given date, and whether a room is available under a give date and time
+- We keep track of all room at Brandeis on any event that's happening inside through designing and implementing an algorithm that checks the available time for a room on a given date, and whether a room is available under a give date and time
 - We allow organizers to search for desired rooms and create a new events to our database, which they are later able to edit or cancel.
-- We also allow organizers to see number of participants for their events, and they are able to send message to participants of an event on new updates to the event.
+- We also allow organizers to see numbers of participants for their events, and they are able to send message to participants of an event on new updates to the event.

 <img width="1416" alt="Event Information" src="https://user-images.githubusercontent.com/64478834/145522288-ac0ef8e2-8bab-480a-b07c-ba0842b7b2d0.png">